ctrl-z-9000-times/nmodl_mem_saver/README.md

 # nmodl_preprocessor

+This program optimizes NMODL files for the NEURON simulator.
-This program performs the following optimizations to ".mod" files:
+It performs the following optimizations to ".mod" files:
-* Inline parameters
+* Hardcode the parameters
-* Inline temperature
+* Hardcode the temperature
-* Inline functions and procedures
-* Inline assigned variables with constant values
+* Hardcode any assigned variables with constant values
+* Inline all functions and procedures
 * Convert assigned variables into local variables

-These optimizations can improve runtime performance by as much as 15%.
+These optimizations can improve run-time performance and memory usage by as much as 15%.

 ## Installation